Jason-CKY/Telegram-Bots/telegram-reminderbot/readme.md

 Telegram bot that sends you text/image reminders in both personal message or groups.

+All the time information is stored in UTC inside the database, and is converted into the group's timezone when rendering it.

 ## Reminder frequencies

 - once off reminder